Claudio von Planta: Other career

-After leaving the Swiss Army in 1982, von Planta studied politics at the University of Zurich.
+After leaving the Swiss Army in 1982, Planta studied political science at the University of Zurich.
 He sold his first film in 1985 and has continued to build his portfolio of work since then.
 He has filmed in locations as diverse as war zones, terrorist training camps and the Pfizer UK marketing conference.
 He spent a month in prison in Pakistan for crossing the border illegally.
-He related a brief version of the story on the DVD release of Long Way Round while discussing the inability of the Swiss embassy to help their citizens.
+He related a brief version of the story on the DVD release of Long Way Round while discussing the inability of the Swiss embassy to help its citizens.

-In October 2007, he filmed Hull Freedom Trail, a 5000 mi road journey from Hull, England to Freetown, Sierra Leone undertaken by a group of five 4x4 vehicles.
+In October 2007, Planta filmed Hull Freedom Trail, a 5000 mi road journey from Hull, England to Freetown, Sierra Leone undertaken by a group of five 4x4 vehicles.
 The vehicles were to be donated to charity projects working in Freetown to reunite families torn apart by the years of civil war in the country, and attempting to raise awareness of modern slavery/human trafficking issues.